p01ice/phplist-plugin-fckeditor/README.md

 from phpList.
 However, the KCfinder project on Sourceforge https://sourceforge.net/projects/kcfinder seems to resolve this issue.

-It just needs to be done :-)
+It just needs to be done :-) Check out https://github.com/bramley/phplist-plugin-ckeditor

-Check out https://github.com/bramley/phplist-ckeditorplugin for this.

 requirements: